PeterCamilleri/mini_term/README.md

 The open method can take some optional arguments:

-    pass_ctrl_c: true   # The control+c character is passed through to application.
+    pass_ctrl_c: true   # The control+c character is passed through to the application.
     pass_ctrl_c: false  # (Default) The control+c character is used by the OS.

-    pass_ctrl_s: true   # The control+s character is passed through to application.
+    pass_ctrl_s: true   # The control+s character is passed through to the application.
     pass_ctrl_s: false  # (Default) The control+s character is used by the OS.

     quiet: true         # Suppress various warning messages.